Consent for case studies and photography

 What support is available?

-Using your own local photography may not always be possible.
-We carry out regular photoshoots with the public and in health and care services so that you can use free and high quality photos in your work.
+You may not always be able to use your own photography.
+We carry out regular photoshoots with the public and in health and care services so you can use free, high-quality photos in your work.
 Visit our photo library.

 What does our consent form state?

-To be photographed, a member of the public is asked to sign a consent form.
-This makes clear that the photograph will be used by our network to promote Healthwatch for up to five years.
-But it also makes clear that if someone withdraws their consent or when the time period for use comes to an end, the image will no longer be used in any new publications or materials.
+To be photographed, members of the public are asked to sign a consent form.
+This makes clear that our network will use the photos to promote Healthwatch.
+But it also makes clear that if someone withdraws their consent or we no longer have a reason to use an image, we won't use it any new publications or materials.

-We make clear that the image may remain on existing publications and materials because the photos were used within the window of consent in accordance of GDPR and had a lawful basis.
-For example, this could be in old reports/news stories, past social media posts, or backdated collateral.
+We make clear that images may still appear on existing publications and materials because the photos were used within the window of consent in accordance with GDPR, and had a lawful basis for us using them.
+This could be in old reports/news stories, past social media posts, or backdated collateral.

 What should you do when the right to use an image has ended?